michael-grotelueschen/amicus/README.md

 #Amicus
-###Predicting Supreme Court decisions based on oral arguments.
+The purpose of Amicus is to predict Supreme Court decisions based on oral arguments.

 Amicus has 4 parts:
   - Obtain oral argument transcripts